Home/Fruits/Italian Prune Plum

 Instructions

 3. 3.
-Enjoy immediately as a refreshing breakfast or snack.
+Enjoy immediately with a spoon!

-Italian Prune Plum Quinoa Salad
+Italian Prune Plum and Quinoa Salad

 Ingredients